MailTape/MailTape/src/content/episodes/2026-03-07-nathan_fake.md

 ## [Nuevos Rios](https://nuevosrios.bandcamp.com/album/nuevos-rios) - Si Yo Fuera

 ImaCrea: **"** Spirits from a cavern in Colombia awake with this track by Nuevos Rios.
 Bubbling water defying gravity and going upward, forming alien sculptures from another time and space.
-Maybe we're connected to Saturn after all. **"**
+Maybe we're connected to Saturn, after all we're receiving the same light. **"**

 Thank you for being with us, and thank you Pierre-Julien Fieux for illustrating this episode with this dreamy portrait.
 Many thanks to Nathan Fake for his inspiring selection, which put us on a fine path toward spring.